 Let me explain the concept of an exit point using the ones you hear about most: the exit points associated with network access—FTP, ODBC, etc. An exit program is a point in a process where IBM has defined that a user-written program (an exit program) can be called.
 So, for example, a user attempts to FTP a file to their PC.
 Before the transfer occurs, the operating system examines the FTP server exit points (QIBM_QTMF*) to see if a user-written program has been assigned.
 If it has, that exit program will be called before the file is transferred to the workstation.

 When an exit program ends, the operating system resumes control of the process.

 In the case of the network exit points, the exit point has been defined so that it can signal back to the operating system that the transaction shouldn’t continue.
 To facilitate the decision of whether the process should continue, the operating system passes the exit program information, such as the profile making the request, the file being accessed, the IP address from which the request is coming, and more.

-HelpSystems Network Security takes advantage of these exit programs to allow you to control user access to application data from “outside” the application menu.
+HelpSystems Powertech Exit Point Manager for IBM i is exit program software that takes advantage of exit points to allow you to control user access to application data from “outside” the application menu.
 For example, you can prevent all users except administrators from being able to FTP to or from the system, stop application users from performing actions such as uploading files or downloading files containing confidential information, or allow DDM connections from only a specific IP address.